aalicardi/stock-analysis/README.md

 The purpose of this assignment is to refactor the macro that we previously built to include allow for expansions in the original dataset as need.

 ## Original versus Refactored Script
+One of the major changes we are making to the code is using three output arrays instead of one.

 ![image](https://user-images.githubusercontent.com/105028515/174450469-bbf484a0-b2a2-43e2-85ff-13b9683c47dc.png)

 ## Results
 The efficiency of the code was determined by measuring how long it took to analyze the data.
-Below are time screenshots from the original code and refactored code for the year 2017 and 2018.
+Below are time screenshots from the original script and refactored script for the year 2017 and 2018.
+As you can see, the refactored script ran faster than the original script for both years.

 ### Original Script - Run Time
 ![2017RunTime_00](https://user-images.githubusercontent.com/105028515/174449916-49982ea4-26f1-45f0-8c5a-165ea25ac3eb.png)